the-dataface/df-svelte-template/README.md

 ## Deploy

-If deploying to github pages:
+If deploying to github pages, set up GH pages to run from the main branch on `/docs` and then:

 ```bash
 make github